craibuc/PsFuelCloud/README.md

 # PsGeotab
-PowerShell module that wraps the Geotab API.
+PowerShell module that wraps the FuelCloud API.

 ## Installation